 After nearly five decades (and, indeed, the same number of volumes), one might think they were well-acquainted with Isabella, Lady Trent — dragon naturalist and scandalous explorer, perhaps as infamous for her company and feats of daring as she is famous for her discoveries and additions to the scientific field.

 And yet, from her initial adventure in the mountains of Vystrana, to her exploits in the depths of war-torn Eriga, to the high seas aboard the Basilisk, and then to the inhospitable deserts of Akhia, Lady Trent has captivated hearts along with fierce minds.
 This concluding volume will finally reveal the truth behind her most notorious adventure — braving the highest mountains in the world, buried behind the territory of Scirland’s enemies — and what she discovered there, within the Sanctuary of Wings.

-The German translation, Im Schutz der Drachenschwingen, will be out soon!
-And the entire series is now a finalist for the Grand Prix l’Imaginales in France.
+The German translation, Im Schutz der Drachenschwingen, is out now!
+And the entire series is now a finalist for the Grand Prix l’Imaginaire in France.

 - French: Le Sanctuaire ailé

 - German: Im Schutz der Drachenschwingen

 What eventuates is, omitting plot spoilers, an adventure that is part exploration, part dragonology, part political conundrum, narrated with all the charm, verve, and methodological rigor as previous volumes, that will tax Isabella physically and mentally as never before [. . .] a thoroughly absorbing conclusion to this refreshingly different and consistently intriguing pentalogy.

 Brennan delights with this fifth and final memoir [. . .]
 Lady Trent is the perfect heroine for this history-flavored fantasy romp.